tsantalis/RefactoringMiner/documentation/mcp.md

-# RefactoringMiner MCP Server
+# RefactoringMiner MCP server

-RefactoringMiner can run as a local stdio MCP server for coding agents.
-The server exposes read-only analysis, intent-validation, and local AST diff browser tools backed by the existing RefactoringMiner APIs and returns compact JSON summaries suitable for agent workflows.
+RefactoringMiner can also run as a local stdio MCP server.
+Coding agents can ask it for detected refactorings, intent checks, and local AST diff pages.
+Results come back as small JSON objects built from the existing RefactoringMiner APIs.

 ## Build